Here are some frequently asked questions we hear from first-time practice swimmers.

 Wetsuits are not mandatory for practice swims, though most people wear one for warmth and flotation, but you must inform the VOWSA practice supervisors when you sign in that you plan to swim without a wetsuit.

-Why is there a $5 drop-in fee for practice swims?
+Why is there a fee for practice swims?

 Can I arrive late to a practice swim?